-Cocoa-flavored meringue sandwich cookies, filled with chocolate-hazelnut spread.
+Chocolate meringue sandwich cookies, a crisp cookie flavored with cocoa and filled with chocolate-hazelnut spread.

-I unwrapped what looked to me like a Hershey’s chocolate kiss and popped it into my mouth, only to be surprised that the crunchy nut under the chocolate shell wasn’t a peanut – as in an M & M – and the creamy nougat was unlike the inside of my favorite 3 Musketeers candy bar.
+I unwrapped what looked to me like a chocolate kiss and popped it into my mouth, only to be surprised that the crunchy nut under the chocolate shell wasn’t a peanut and the creamy nougat was surprisingly different from the filling in my favorite 3 Musketeers candy bar.

 I have to confess that these days I find Nutella is a bit too sweet, and not as deep, dark and chocolately as I want.
-It must be that this 90 percent dark chocolate I’ve grown to like has changed my tolerance level; it has so little sugar that all you taste is the roasted complex notes of pure chocolate.
+It must be that this 90 percent dark chocolate I’ve grown to like has changed my tolerance level.
+With so little sugar added you taste more of the roasted complex notes of pure chocolate.

 Yield about 1 dozen